prabuw/prabuw.github.io/_posts/2012-08-05-a-slow-nhibernate-query-part-2-of-2.markdown

 ---
 layout: post
-title: A slow NHibernate query (PART 2 of 2)
+title: "A slow NHibernate query (PART 2 of 2)"
+date: 2012-08-05
-categories:
+categories: [NHibernate]
-- NHibernate
-tags:
-- Mapping-By-Code
-- NHibernate
-- Performance
-status: publish
-type: post
-published: true
-meta: {}
-author:
 ---
 Following on from the [original post](/posts/a-slow-nhibernate-query-part-1-of-2/ "original post"), I started using NHibernate's mapping-by-code to map a database table to my POCO.
 Some background to the problem: